How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 • Withdrawing attention for 30-60 seconds when laughter continues

-Stay patient, calm, and consistent.
-Prevent destructive behavior before it starts rather than reacting to inappropriate laughter afterward.
+Be patient, calm, and persistent.
+Prevent destructive behaviour from occurring rather than responding to inappropriate laughter after the fact.

 Step 7: Seek Professional Help if Needed